meenchen/Intermittent-OS/README.md

 ## Contact

 This project is co-led by Dr. Pi-Cheng Hsiu (Academia Sinica) and Dr. Tei-Wei Kuo (National Taiwan University).
-If you have any questions or comments, please the project manager below.
+If you have any questions or comments, please contact the project manager below.

 Contact author: Wei-Ming Chen